Learn about the value of machine learning to predictive lead scoring and how Intelliarts has built a predictive model for lead scoring in insurance

 Traditional lead scoring refers to the process where the sales team determines the lead’s quality based on a variety of factors and then assigns a score to this lead.
 In insurance, this is usually done by using some formula or a marketing automation tool, which can track the leads’ behavior attributes to get a fuller picture of the prospect’s desire to make a purchase.

 So what’s wrong with this strategy?
 Traditional lead scoring in insurance is significantly limited, focusing primarily on the top of the funnel.
-It doesn’t take into account the complexity of today’s customer journey, which has become as diversified and non-linear as never before.
+It doesn’t take into account the complexity of today’s customer journey, which has become as diversified and non-linear as ever before.

 Below is one of many other examples of what a customer journey in insurance could look like.
 But this might change a lot, depending on the insurance sector the company operates (car insurance, property insurance, etc.), its preferred sales and marketing tactics, technology use, and so on.